JosephClay/ag-packer/README.md

 `npm run-script start` runs the unit tests and perf tests.

+`npm run-script uniq` generates a file with invalid utf8 character codes.
+This will take a while.

+`npm run-script base32` generates a file with base32 encoded numbers from 0 to 2M.

 Goals
 -----
 Data starts as json.
 Keys must be strings, values must be numbers.
 Must maintain sort order.